matze-dd/Tex2txt/README.md

 The goal especially applies to documents containing displayed equations.
 Problems with interpunction and case sensitivity would arise, if equation environments were simply removed or replaced by fixed text.
-Altogether, the script can help to create a single compact report from language examination of a complete document tree.
+Altogether, the script can help to create a compact report from language examination of a single file or a complete document tree.

 For ease of problem localisation, we make an effort to track line numbers.
 Unnecessary creation of empty lines therefore can be avoided, sentences